 Schools and Teachers

 What is the AfC Virtual School offer for schools and teachers for children looked-after and children previously looked-after?

-Paul Chapman is responsible for the London Borough of Richmond-upon-Thames, Christina Buckley for RBWM and Clare Farley for Kingston-upon-Thames.
-Their email addresses are Paul.Chapman@achievingforchildren.org.uk; Christina.Buckley@achievingforchildren.org.uk and Clare.Farley@achievingforchildren.org.uk.
+Francis Markall is responsible for the London Borough of Richmond-upon-Thames, Sairah Shah for RBWM and Clare Farley for Kingston-upon-Thames.
+Their email addresses are Francis.Markall@achievingforchildren.org.uk; Sairah.Shah@achievingforchildren.org.uk and Clare.Farley@achievingforchildren.org.uk.

 We also have information and resources for schools with children looked-after on roll on our AfC Virtual School website.

 As a Virtual School we do not have a statutory duty to assist parents or guardians of previously looked-after children to select schools.
 In fact, we are not permitted to recommend individual schools.
 However we are able to provide guidance, advice and signposting for parents and to Designated Teachers about school admissions, exclusions, funding, transitions between schools, years groups or classes and any other educational matters.
 You will find these at the left hand side of this page.
 This website is tailored specifically to providing information about previously looked-after children as legislation, funding and some other aspects of educational provision are different from those for children looked-after.

 AfC also offers comprehensive training courses about SEND.
 Follow this link to the training site for up-to-date details of new courses https://www.afccpdonline.co.uk

-This website is for you!
-If you have any comments, questions or suggestions for improvements to this site or for resources that you would like to see here or to share with others, please get in touch with Emma.Dyer@achievingforchildren.org.uk or by telephone on 0208 831 6037
+If you have any comments, questions or suggestions for improvements to this site or for resources that you would like to see here or to share with others, please get in touch with Emma.Dyer@achievingforchildren.org.uk.

 We recognise that the majority of children who are adopted have been removed from their birth families because they have experienced trauma and neglect.
 This is a message that we share with schools and other professional agencies across and beyond AfC to ensure that everyone who works with previously looked after children is sensitive to their individual needs.

-In September 2020, we are embarking upon a certificated training programme in schools across Richmond, Kingston and RBWM for schools in attachment awareness.
+Since September 2020, we have offered a certificated training programme in schools across Richmond, Kingston and RBWM for schools in attachment awareness.

 Supporting the well-being of previously looked after children and young people